CyrilThebault/FUSE-Dynamic-Combination-Sim-Paper/README.md

 The repository is organized as follows:

-- **`00_DATA/`**: Contains the results from individual FUSE models (-1, 1, Comp folders), multi-model mosaic (SamplingUncertainty folder) and dynamic combination approach (WA folder).
+- **`00_DATA/`**: Contains the results from individual FUSE models (`-1`, `1` folders), and dynamic combination approach (`HQLQ_XX_XX` folders).
 The lists of FUSE decisions, parameters for the dynamic combination and catchments are also provided here.
+Observed streamflow and results from sampling uncertainty are included.
 The data can be download directly from: http://www.hydroshare.org/resource/cd5cd3116bc544488c223122b4af5516

 - **`01_FUSEscripts/`**: Includes scripts to run individual FUSE models.
 These scripts help set up, execute and evaluate the 78 hydrological models used in the study.